 The light requirements for the different orchid genera vary.
-Some orchids can be grown outdoors in the sun and others that prefer darker or filtered light.
-For most orchids, a light green colour with slight yellow undertones, similar to the colour of healthy grass, will suffice.
+Some orchids can be grown outdoors in the sun, and others prefer darker or filtered light.
+For most orchids, green colour with slight yellow undertones, similar to the colour of healthy grass, will suffice.

-The best way to feed your orchids is to use a very week concentration of fertilizer every time you apply water.
-For most hobby growers this may not be feasible.
+The best way to feed your orchids is to use a very weak concentration of fertiliser every time you apply water.
+For most hobby growers, this may not be feasible.
 The general rule is to feed your orchids once a week with a very weak solution.
 If you are using a Dyna Gro Nutrient Solution, the dilution rate would be 1ml Dyna Gro to 1.5.
-If you are feeding twice a week or more, the dilution wouldd be 1 ml to 3 litres of water.
+If you are feeding twice a week or more, the dilution would be 1 ml to 3 litres of water.

-You will get good results with from feeding weekly at a dilution rate of 1ml Dyna Gro to 1.5 litres water.
-If you are going to feed your plants twice a week, adjust your dilution ration to 1ml GROW per 3 litres of water.
+You will get good results from feeding weekly at a dilution rate of 1ml Dyna Gro to 1.5 litres water.
+If you feed your plants twice a week, adjust your dilution ration to 1ml GROW per 3 litres of water.

-During winter you may be watering every 10 days or so and that will be fine to feed your plants on the same watering cycle.
+During winter, you may be watering approximately every four or five days, and that will be fine to feed your plants on the same watering cycle.

-If you have children then chances are that you are familiar with Milton Steriliser Tablets.
-What you may not know is that Milton tablets can be used to sterilise orchid pots and the equipment we use on orchids.
+If you have children, then the chances are that you are familiar with Milton Steriliser Tablets.
+You may not know that Milton tablets can be used to sterilise pots and the equipment we use for our plants.
 A 15-minute soak will kill 99.9% of all bacteria, viruses, fungi and spores (even tough dormant bacteria).

-My thoughts are that it can be safely used as a foliage spray or soak on plants that have disease or rot.
-I have no experience with using it this way so please be careful when using it on your plants.
+It can be safely used as a foliage spray or soak on plants that have disease or rot.
+I have no experience using it this way, so please be careful when using it on your plants.

 222 Kilkenny DriveEast Tamaki HeightsAucklandAUK 2016New Zealand